dsanchor/demo-cicd/README.md

 oc start-build demo-rest-pipeline -n cicd
 ```

-There will be some manual approval steps to complete the whole CI/CD process.

 We are manually triggering the pipeline, but we could have configured any git/web hook that would have automatically triggered it.
 One example, aligned with what I mentioned before about "feature branching", we could have defined a hook when a pull request to the master branch is accepted.

-TODO next steps (such as modifying the code and version of the app and trigger the pipeline again)
-TODO document application
-Notes:
-	Change pom.xml to avoid nexus duplications
+There will be some manual approval steps to complete the whole CI/CD process, one before performing the blue/green deployment in production and then, one before deploying all new pods in production.

+## Application configuration

+To see all details about what have to be defined on the application side, move to the [demo application repository](https://github.com/dsanchor/demo-rest) now.